 Organic Mattress Toppers

+When we shop for authentic organic and natural mattress toppers, we need to study their material.
 To make sure they aren’t toxic we want to start with their foams.
-Let’s start with the main mattress components to avoid:
+Let’s start with the main mattress to avoid:

 Conventional Mattress Toppers

-Polyurethane foam: The most common beds are made of memory foam (or viscoelastic foam), flexible polyurethane foam, coils, or combinations of these materials These cheap, unhealthy foams are petroleum products, meaning they are derived from fossil fuels.
+• ❌ Polyurethane foam: The most common beds are made of memory foam (or viscoelastic foam), flexible polyurethane foam, coils, or combinations of these materials These cheap, unhealthy foams are petroleum products, meaning they are derived from fossil fuels.
 Both memory foam and Flexible polyurethane foam are polyurethane foams.
 They emits high levels of VOCs.

-Memory foam: this foam is toxic and polluting.
+• ❌ Memory foam: this foam is toxic and polluting.
 Commonly contains harsh chemicals and toxins.

-Flexible polyurethane foam: petroleum derived.
-Commonly contains harsh chemicals and toxins.
+• ❌ Flexible polyurethane foam: petroleum derived.
+Commonly contains harsh chemicals and toxins

 Greenwashing Mattress Toppers